Oracle 10g XE and OpenVZ

 Another log on the fire

-Posted by Double Compile.
-Monday, April 21.
-2008, 08:10 PM in Databases
+Posted by Double Compile on Tuesday, April 22.
+2008 in Databases

 If you want foreign key support in MySQL, you need to use the InnoDB storage engine.
 If you want fulltext index support, you need to use the MyISAM storage engine.
 Ain't that a bitch?